-Anyway, as I knew would happen when my son started kinder, the amount of artwork - paintings, drawings and collages - coming home has really increased.
+As I knew would happen when my son started kinder, the amount of artwork coming home - paintings, drawings and collages - has really increased.
 I do love these little creative surprises in the bag each day!
-Here's a great piece of advice I read a few years ago that really stuck with me - instead of asking your child 'what is it?' when they show you a picture, you can say 'tell me about your picture' so they're not offended if you do have no idea what their drawing actually is.
+Here's a great piece of advice I read a few years ago that really stuck with me - instead of asking your child 'what is it?' when they show you a picture, you can say 'tell me about your picture' so they're not offended if you do have no idea what their drawing actually is!
 Like this little beauty...
 I'm not sure I would ever have guessed it was a snail with 1000 eyes!

 I shared a while back the artwork display board we have in my son's room, which is still working great for swapping out new pieces with old.
 But what to do with those old pieces?
-If they're really special, of course you want to hang onto them.
+If they're really special, you may like to hang onto them.
 I started a folder storage system a few years ago, and it is working really well so far.

 I picked up these ColourHide display books from Officeworks a while back.
-I chose this particular kind because I liked the blank page at the front for a photo.
-I started my son's book when he was 2 years old, and it is now nearly full, and my daughter's when she was 16 months (but until she stops eating the paint, crafting time is a bit limited!).
+I chose this particular kind because I liked the blank page at the front to insert a photo.
+I started my son's book when he was 2 years old, and it is now nearly full, and my daughter's when she was 16 months (but until she stops eating the paint, crafting time is limited!).

 And some of my son's when he was 2.
 Such beautiful memories to look back on. #sob